Waog/game-asset-generator/README.md

 [Link](http://goo.gl/kuIKZR) to the created website.

-#summary This page contains references related to this project.
+# summary
+Asset Generator for Game Developers

-= Introduction =
+# Introduction

-This documentation regarding the development of this project is linked below.
+The documentation regarding the development of this project is linked below.

-= Details =
+# Details

-Overview of the Distributed Collaboration between the participating clients and servers. [https://www.draw.io/?#G0BzM6N9naVgG_N21lMTMxSkRDT3c [link]]
+Overview of the Distributed Collaboration between the participating clients and servers.
+[Link](https://www.draw.io/?#G0BzM6N9naVgG_N21lMTMxSkRDT3c)